lomotos10/GCM-bot/README.md

 In addition to using these commands on servers, you can also DM the bot the same commands to get the same responses.

+## Supported commands

+- /\[mai|chuni|ongeki\]-info `song name`: Shows the maimai/chunithm/ongeki level and chart constants of the song, as well as other info.
+- /\[mai|chuni|ongeki\]-jacket `song name`: Shows the maimai/chunithm/ongeki jacket of the chart.
+- /help: Links to this page.

+There may be more hidden undocumented commands!

 ## Help / How to Contribute

 If there are requested features or nicknames to songs that you want to add, you can choose one of the below methods: